phonkee/treasure/docs/builder.md

 Query language
 --------------

-Main component for query-ing is QueryBuilder.
-QueryBuilder must support all types of queries and also other things.
+Main component for query-ing is Builder.
+Builder must support all types of queries and also other things.

 Aside of builder treasure will have implemented set of macros that will make querying a breeze.